aamend/elasticsearch-utils/README.md

 # Elasticsearch Utils

 Mainly because I was fed up exporting and bulk inserting data into ES, a simple utility script that works on ES `2.3.2` with shield plugin enabled.
-Download index data as batch (using `scrolling` queries) where each batch can be re-indexed using `Bulk` load or appended to a "bulk-ready" file.
+Download index data as batch (using `scrolling` queries) where each batch can be re-indexed using `Bulk` load or exported to a "bulk-ready" file.

 ## Conf